chocolatey/choco-wiki/QuickDeployment/QuickDeploymentEnvironment.md

 ### We're already a C4B customer?
 Fill out the [quick deployment request form](https://chocolatey.org/contact/quick-deployment) and we will reach out with all the necessary information to get you started.
 Be sure to mention you are already a C4B customer.

+### How do we upgrade QDE?
+While we will continue to make improvements to the QDE, there is no upgrade path for the Virtual Machine itself.
+You can choose to start over with a newer version, but that feels like the wrong way to go.

+It is simple to upgrade the components and that it how we recommend upgrading aspects of QDE.
+Should you want to upgrade say Central Management, you can follow the Central Management steps for upgrade at [[Upgrade Central Management|CentralManagementSetupUpgrade]].

 ### What if we have a larger environment? (> 1k nodes)
 While this solution will be great to get a glimpse of what Chocolatey can really do for you, by its nature it isn't the silver bullet for every environment.